-This course is designed to provide teacher knowledge candidates with understanding of those competencies that are essential to successful teaching.
+This course is designed to provide teacher candidates with knowledge and understanding of those competencies that are essential to successful teaching.
 The seminar focuses upon the teacher candidate's professional role as a classroom practitioner in an ESOL classroom.
-In addition, responsibilities for classroom organization and management and the use of technology in the classroom are addressed.
-Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered. - three semester hours
+In addition, responsi-bilities for classroom organization and management and the use of technology in the classroom are addressed.
+Further, creation of multiculturally sensitive and gender equitable classrooms; attitudes toward teaching, learning, and assessment; knowledge of ethics and a basic understanding of school systems and community characteristics are considered.